datalad-handbook/book/docs/intro/narrative.rst

    If you do not want to follow along and only read, there is a showroom dataset of the complete DataLad-101 project at `github.com/datalad-handbook/DataLad-101 <https://github.com/datalad-handbook/DataLad-101>`_.
-   This dataset contains a separate branch for each section that introduced changes in the repository.
+   This dataset contains a separate :term:`branch` for each section that introduced changes in the repository.
 The branches have the names of the sections, e.g., ``sct_create_a_dataset`` marks the repository state at the end of the first section in the first chapter.
 You can checkout a branch with `git checkout <branch-name>`